Pear-syrup candy: Modern

 In modern times, pear-syrup candy has developed into Shanghai style, Suzhou style, Hangzhou style, Yangzhou style, and Ningbo style; these styles have mingled and were popular in Shanghai.
 The prosperity of the Shanghai pear-syrup candy industry started in the mid nineteenth century.
 In 1855, Zhupinzhai, the first pear-candy shop in Chenghuang Miao in Shanghai opened.
 In 1882, Yongsheng Tang, the second pear-syrup candy shop in the Old Chenglong Miao opened.
 In 1904, Deshengtang, the third pear-syrup candy shop opened in the north of the Old Chenglong Miao.
 These shops were the three most important in fierce competition which stimulated the rapid development of the ligaotang industry, helping it reach the peak of its manufacture.
 In production, the shops insisted on producing hand-made products based on the shop's secret recipe, with homology of medicine and food.
 In addition to the medical ligaotang, there were other kinds with mint, pine nut, dried meat floss, or rose.
 All were popular among tea drinkers and the audiences of story-telling houses.

-In 1956, the Communist Party of China initiated a public-private partnership.
+In 1956, the Chinese Communist Party initiated a public-private partnership.
 Zhupinzhai, Yongshengtang, and Deshengtang were merged and transferred to the Shanghai Pear-Syrup Candy Food Factory (上海梨膏糖食品厂), which became the leading corporation in pear-syrup candy production in China.
 It is now a holding subsidiary corporation of Yuyuan Tourist Mart, a local listed enterprise in Shanghai.
 Modern factories divide ligaotang into two types: food-oriented and medicine-oriented.
-The food-oriented type consists of Chinese herbs and natural ingredients, with dozens of flavors such as mint, Chinese cymbidium, shrimp, walnut, kumquat, dried meat floss, almond, ginkgo, ham, peanut, pine nut, rose, sweet-scented osmanthus, sweet bean paste, etc. The medicine-oriented pear-syrup candy gains the production validation approved by theMinistry of Health of the People's Republic of China (MOH).
+The food-oriented type consists of Chinese herbs and natural ingredients, with dozens of flavors such as mint, Chinese cymbidium, shrimp, walnut, kumquat, dried meat floss, almond, ginkgo, ham, peanut, pine nut, rose, sweet-scented osmanthus, sweet bean paste, etc. The medicine-oriented pear-syrup candy gains the production validation approved by the Ministry of Health of the People's Republic of China (MOH).
 Pear-syrup candies with colloidal medicine, grain-like electuaries, cough reduction, various herbs, and Sichuan fritillary bulbs all contribute to treating cough, tracheitis, asthma, and other illnesses to some extent.